yashints/yashints.dev/content/posts/2020/05/23/build2020.md

 path: '/build2020/'
 author: Yaser Adel Mehraban
 date: 2020-05-23
-title: "Microsoft Build 2020 highlights 🔣"
+title: "Microsoft Build 2020 highlights \U0001F523"
 popular: true
 tags: [showdev, microsoft, build]
 thumbnail: './build.png'
+cover: ./socialpreview.png
 ---

 [Microsoft Build](https://mybuild.microsoft.com/) went on fully online and it came with some really exciting announcements.
 For us developers some of these can bring massive efficiencies.
 So let's see what's on offer.